Coupled imbibition and evaporation of droplets deposited on a nanoporous layer: Theory

 \section{Theory}

-We consider the situation described in Figure \ref{fig : ExpSetup}.
-Due to the infiltration of the fluid from the droplet into the pores by spontaneous capillary imbibition, an annular, wetted halo develops in the porous medium, of lateral extent, $L(t)$.
-We define the imbibition radius, $R(t) = \idx{R}{drop} + L(t)$.
-At the same time, the liquid within this halo evaporates into the air above the medium; as the wetted area grows, evaporation from the halo increases until it compensates the imbibition flow, at which point the halo stops spreading and reaches a steady-state position with maximum extension $\idx{L}{max}$.
+We consider the situation described in Figure \ref{fig : ExpSetup}, where the droplet has a pinned contact line and constant base radius $\idx{R}{drop}$ and where a wetted halo, of lateral extent $L(t)$, develops in the porous medium due to capillary imbibition.
+At the same time, the liquid within this halo evaporates into the air above the medium; as the wetted area grows, the total evaporation rate from the halo increases, until reaching values comparable with the imbibition flow.
+A steady-state situation is reached with a maximum halo extension, $\idx{L}{max}$, defined by the dynamic equilibrium between capillary flow and evaporation.
+This steady-state persists until depinning and subsequent disappearance of the droplet, which we observe experimentally (see \emph{Results and Discussion}) but do not model here.

-We derive below the equations that govern the dynamics of the halo, $L(t)$.
-First, use a one-dimensional (1D) approximation and provide an equation similar to that developed by Mercuri et al. \cite{Mercuri2017}, with a significant correction corresponding to the coupling between evaporation and imbibition fluxes.
+We derive below the equations that govern the dynamics of the halo, $L(t)$ during the expansion and steady-state phases.
+First, we use a one-dimensional (1D) approximation and provide an equation similar to that developed by Mercuri et al. \cite{Mercuri2017}, with a significant correction imposed by mass conservation between evaporation and imbibition fluxes.
 Second, we extend existing two-dimensional equations (2D) from the literature \cite{Hyvaluoma2006,Liu2016} to describe cases where the halo extension is non-negligible with respect to the size of the droplet.
 We obtain similar analytical solutions in the 1D and 2D cases, with the introduction of effective quantities in the 2D case.

-Finally, we also discuss expected evaporation rates both from the droplet and from the halo, and how the latter is impacted by the Kelvin effect.
+Finally, we also discuss how to estimate evaporation rates both from the droplet and from the halo (pore liquid), the latter being a key ingredient in predicting time scales of halo development in the theory.